codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 ## Azure DevOps

 For Azure you need to create a [personal access token](https://docs.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/pats?view=azure-devops).
-Sign in your Azure Devops account and click on your profile icon on the top right corner.
+Sign in your Azure DevOps account and click on your profile icon on the top right corner.
 Then select *Security*:

 {% include image.html